TanStack/query/docs/src/pages/docs/api.md

 - `queryCache: QueryCache`
   - In instance of queryCache, you can use the `makeQueryCache` factory to create this.
   - If not provided, a new cache will be generated.
-- `initialQueries: DehydratedQueries`
+- `dehydratedState: DehydratedState`
-  - Queries to hydrate
+  - The state to hydrate
 - `hydrationConfig`
   - Same config as for `hydrate`